Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Crypt 10
 Sir Leonid Krushkin (Sir Lee the Crusher): Bigger than life, he loved his jewelry
 ____
-An oversized skeleton draped in jewelry and rags lies atop an elongated marble slab in the center of the crypt.
-Leaning against the slab is a bloodstained maul strung with cobwebs.
+"An oversized skeleton draped in jewelry and rags lies atop an elongated marble slab in the center of the crypt.
+Leaning against the slab is a bloodstained maul strung with cobwebs."
 ____
 Sir Lee stood well over seven feet tall.
 His maul might give the characters pause, but it is harmless and nonmagical.